TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 PP4 focused on the **operational layer** (booking, managing, and cancelling tours).
 PP5 adds the **decision-support analytics layer**: forecasting demand, predicting cancellations, and surfacing insights about weather, holidays, and seasonality.

+The dashboard is built in Streamlit, powered by tabular, synthetic but realistic booking data, with models implemented in scikit-learn and XGBoost.

 ---

 ## 📚 Table of Contents